 How and Why Do Hackers Attack Real Estate Entity Computer Systems?

 There are many ways that a hacker can attack a company’s computer systems, but the two most common are:

 Hackers use the attacks mentioned above to either block the ability to make money or steal money directly.
 The first scenario uses ransomware to block access to computer systems and halt operations.
 Attacks are often timed to occur at the worst possible moment for a business in order to force the payment of a ransom.
-Hackers are becoming increasingly more effective with this strategy as they spend more time studying niches and looking for the perfect moment to strike.
+Hackers are becoming increasingly more effective with this strategy as they spend more time (some hackers can be in your environment for up to nine months!) studying your network environment and looking for the perfect moment to strike.
 For real estate companies, an attack could be generated near the end of the month, so that operations can be halted on the first of the month when most transactions occur.
 After operations are halted, it takes an average of 7 to 14 days for mid-sized firms to become fully operational again.